 From the year 2022 onwards, our programme can be started exclusively in the winter semester (mid of October).
 The exact date will be in your admission letter.

 The official start of the winter semester 2023/24 is 1 October 2023.
 Lectures will start on 16 October 2023.

 - Where will the Master’s programme “Food Quality and Safety” be taught?Hide

 The programme will be taught in the newly founded Faculty of Life Sciences which is located in Kulmbach (around 25 km away from the main campus of the University of Bayreuth).
 Kulmbach is home not only to several internationally operating food companies, but also to the Max Rubner Institute, the Bavarian Control Authority for Food Safety and Veterinary Medicine, the State Technical College for Food Technology, the Competence Centre for Nutrition, and the Kulmbach Clinical Centre.
 All these bodies are involved in various research projects and in the Faculty's teaching activities.

-For the moment, we assume that all assessment, the later enrolment, and the start of the summer semester will proceed as planned.
-We will keep you updated on any changes.
-Further information and updates on the current situation for students and staff of the University of Bayreuth can be found here.
+Information and updates on the current situation for students and staff of the University of Bayreuth can be found here.

 - Are there any tuition fees for this programme?Hide